-Leadership Coaching on Small Nonprofit Staffing Part Two
+Leadership Coaching to Improve Small Nonprofit Staff Performance

-Working through the four practices in Leadership Coaching on Small Nonprofit Staffing Part Two will give you an in-depth look at your onsite team and how they are doing.
+Working through the four practices in Leadership Coaching to Improve Small Nonprofit Staff Performance will give you an in-depth look at your onsite team and how they are doing.

 Further working through this will allow you to consider all of your staff, and see if there are areas where you might make improvements and do even better.